We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Contacts are an affordable and convenient option if you have moderate astigmatism.
 Contacts may improve vision clarity, reduce distortions, and offer a wide visual field.
 They don’t obstruct your vision or interfere with physical activities in the way that eyeglass frames may.

 You’ll need toric contact lenses that are specifically designed to correct astigmatism.
-They’ll also correct your nearsightedness or farsightedness.
-Toric contacts are thicker, larger, and more stable than non-toric contacts.
+Toric contacts may be thicker, larger, and more stable than non-toric contacts.
+They have two powers since they also correct nearsightedness or farsightedness.

 Soft contact lenses